Highland Community College

 - Highland Community college is committed to shaping the future of our communities by providing quality education and learning opportunities through programs and services that encourage the personal and professional growth of the people of northwestern Illinois.

-The teacher population of 77 teachers has stayed relatively flat over five years.
+The teacher population of 184 teachers has grown by 104% over five years.

 |Highland Community College||(IL) Community College Avg.|